google/applied-machine-learning-intensive/v2/02_data/02_intermediate_pandas/slides.md

 ```

 <!--
-In the example that we saw earlier, we calculated the mean for every numeric
+In the example we saw earlier, we calculated the mean for every numeric
 column in a `DataFrame`.
 Often you'll want different statistics for different
 columns, or even multiple statistics for some columns.